 The College does not send bills for tuition—you are responsible for paying your tuition on time.
 Check your enrollment information online often.

-Payments by cash, check, or money order must be received at a campus business office before 5 p.m. the next business day.
+Payments by cash, check or money order must be received

-If you have sufficient approved financial aid (identified as anticipated financial aid on your NOVAConnect Account Summary), a current tuition assistance agreement (third-party contract), a senior citizen waiver, or are enrolled in NOVA's Tuition Payment Plan, your classes will be protected.
-If your anticipated financial aid or third-party contract is not sufficient to pay all tuition and fee charges, you must pay the difference by the due date or you will be dropped from unpaid classes.
+Exceptions: If you have sufficient approved financial aid (identified as anticipated financial aid on your NOVAConnect Account Summary), a current tuition assistance agreement (thirdparty contract), a senior citizen waiver or are enrolled in NOVA’s Tuition Payment Plan, your classes will be protected.
+If your anticipated financial aid or third-party contract is not sufficient to pay all tuition and fee charges, you must pay the difference by the due date or you may be dropped from unpaid classes.

-If you receive federal student aid (Title IV) and withdraw from any class within 60 percent of the enrollment period and are not simultaneously attending other classes, in most cases, you will owe money back to the College.
-For additional information, please visit the Financial Aid Support Center or read the Return to Title IV Policy in its entirety in the Student Services financial aid handbook.
+Federal Financial Aid Recipients: If you receive federal student aid (Title IV) and withdraw from any class within 60 percent of the enrollment period and are not simultaneously attending other classes, in most cases, you will owe money back to the College.
+For additional information, please visit Financial Aid or read the Return to Title IV Policy in its entirety in the Student Services Financial Aid Handbook.

 NOVA understands occasionally life circumstances cause you to change your plans and you may need to drop a class.
 You will not receive a refund for courses dropped after the census date (last day to drop with a refund or change to audit – see Important Dates) except for courses cancelled by the College.